 - US Tax Firm of the Year (no separate submission form - award will be judged according to the national submissions)

 - Editors' Choice - who has made the biggest impact on tax in Europe in 2015?
 Awarded by the editorial staff of International Tax Review.

-In addition to the awards for the best tax and transfer pricing firms in 27 jurisdictions or regions, including South Africa, the ceremony in 2016 will again feature the presentation of three separate awards to company tax departments, who can enter to be named the direct or indirect tax, or transfer pricing in-house team of the year.
+In addition to the awards for the best tax and transfer pricing firms in 27 jurisdictions or regions, including South Africa, the ceremony in 2016 will again feature the presentation of separate awards to company tax departments, who can enter to be named the direct tax or indirect tax in-house team of the year.
 To win they must compose a 500-word description of their objectives for the 2015 calendar year and how they were achieved, highlighting areas where the work done by the team made a significant impact on the overall goals of the company.

 There is a separate submission form for the 11 deals of the year awards: